Native Butterfly Host Plants for the Willamette Valley in Oregon (listed by plant)

 Doing some garden planning?
-Here's a handy dandy list of native plants that support butterfly caterpillars.
+Here's a list of native plants that support butterfly caterpillars.

 The monarch is probably the most well-known butterfly in the world.
 Unfortunately, its range has also declined considerably.
 Gardeners are becoming more and more aware that in order to have monarchs, there has to be milkweed - the only plant that the monarch caterpillar will feed on.